 - You understand that you may have to provide receipts to prove the CDB was used to pay for out-of-pocket dental care expenses.

-- The name and address of your child’s dentist or dental hygienist
+- The name, address and telephone number of your child’s dental care professional.

-- Information on your employer and your partner/spouse’s employer, if applicable.
+- The name, address and telephone number of your employer and your spouse’s or common-law partner’s employer, if applicable.